-In my journey as a postpartum doula, I learned so much from my own postpartum experiences.
+I have learned so much from my own postpartum experiences.
 My son’s birth brought me nourishment and support through the loving care from my family and community, which allowed me to focus on being a new mom.
-Six years later when our daughter was born, life was much busier and I thought I could be super woman and hold it all together on little sleep.
+Six years later when our first daughter was born, life was much busier and I thought I could be super woman and hold it all together on little sleep.
 I got mastitis four times, and struggled with postpartum anxiety.
-I believe these maladies were messengers trying to tell me to slow down, but it took me a while to listen…
+Then, 10 years later, our second daughter brought the opportunity to deeply embody all I have learned as a mom and postpartum caregiver.

-Working with new babies and their families for a decade, I have seen a wide range of experiences.
+Working with new babies and their families for over a decade, I have seen a wide range of experiences.
+It is my honor to hold space for it all, honoring both the joys and the struggles.
 My approach incorporates the traditions of Ayurveda and Chinese Medicine, especially in the food I prepare.
 I hope that my presence will allow you to feel the abundance around you when you are in your birthing year.
-Nourishing, plentiful food contributes immensely…as does having a mentor to discuss your experience, joys, and challenges with.
+Nourishing, plentiful food contributes immensely…as does having a mentor with whom to discuss everything postpartum!

 The first years of our lives set the stage for all that follows- it’s the time we learn to trust, and make sense of the world.
 I love hearing how new parents tell their stories, and helping you grow and learn as you go.